mponce0/covid19.analytics/README.md

-It is also possible to run the `tots.per.location` (and `growth.rate`) functions, on the whole data set, for which a quite large but complete mosiac figure will be generated, e.g.
+It is also possible to run the `tots.per.location` (and `growth.rate`) functions, on the whole data set, for which a quite large but complete mosaic figure will be generated, e.g.
 ```R
 # total for death cases for "ALL" the regions